 Here you go with a solution.

-After a little investigation, I found that the MySQL server running on destination is older version than source.
-So we got that the destination server doesn’t contains required database collation.
+After a little investigation, I found that the MySQL server running on the destination is an older version than the source.
+So we got that the destination server doesn’t contain the required database collation.

 ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;